deepakmittal/reports/README.md

 ## setting up your own report
 * create your row class that implements 'Row' interface, representing a row in data.
-Row represents a row of your data.
 This is core model of application.
-You need to specify dimension or key of your row by method prepareDimensionsKey
+You need to specify dimension or primary key of your data by method prepareDimensionsKey
 ```java
 class AdExchangeDataRow implements Row{
 	private String month;